 All potential submissions should be written after familiarizing yourself with the tone and content of our site.
-We prefer pop culture/news commentary, interviews, and reviews over purely personal essays.
+We prefer pop culture/policy/news commentary, interviews, and reviews over purely personal essays unless they have broader relevance to the community.
 Pieces written heavily in the first person should fall into one of the appropriate categories (see below) though exceptional articles will always be considered.
 Contact us here.

 Articles run anywhere from 500-2000 words.
 Aiming for about 800-1300 for a substantial opinion piece is a good goal, and images to use in the post (whether your own, or from another source, with credit) are always appreciated.
-Contact us here with questions, or to express interest in working behind the scenes as an editor.
+Contact us here with questions.

 What We Don’t Want

 We repeat: articles from people who are not sex workers.
 This includes: sex worker clients, fans, porn watchers, sex toy sales staff, people who clean the floors of a peep show, people who rent space to sensual massage parlors, etc. We regularly have a surplus of personal content, so please be advised this is the most competitive field to submit to, and we don’t want lyrical stories about work experiences that ultimately don’t go anywhere.
 Please send an actual pitch if you’d like to contribute to the site but don’t yet have a piece completed.
 We respectfully ask that you don’t send emails of interest without concrete ideas.

 Most of our reviews fall into two categories: 1) concise plot summary at the beginning, with criticism and praise about specific items following the summary or 2) a walkthrough of the plot, with the criticisms and praise incorporated chronologically.
 Either of those approaches work but we don’t want a lot of plot summary that’s only plot summary, like a wikipedia article.